 With the ThinLinc nearest printer feature, printer jobs are sent to a printer selected based on the physical address of the users terminal.
 This is typically used to implement printer queues based on physical proximity.

-The nearest queue is added to the VSM master server by tl-setup at installation of ThinLinc.
+The nearest queue is added to the VSM master server by ThinLinc Setup.
 The recommended setup is to configure one nearest printer queue in the CUPS daemon on the VSM Server host, and then let all agents use this CUPS daemon.
-See Section 5.2, “ Printer Configuration Overview ” for an overview of printer setup in a ThinLinc cluster.
+See Printer Configuration Overview for an overview of printer setup in a ThinLinc cluster.

-Information about Terminals, Locations and their associated printers can be administrated using the ThinLinc Web Administration, see Chapter 17, Administration of ThinLinc using the Web Administration Interface .
+Information about terminals, locations and their associated printers can be administrated using the ThinLinc Web Administration, see The Locations Module.

 If a user is using multiple sessions, print jobs submitted via nearest printer will be redirected to the printer that is found starting from the client that made the last connection.

 When printing via the nearest printer, the CUPS client can’t get hold of all information about the real printer where the job will actually be printed, because it doesn’t know that the printer job will be rerouted by the nearest driver.
 Therefore, the printing application has no way to know about the number of trays, the paper sizes available etc.).
 This is a problem for some applications, and it also adds to the number of applications that will be misconfigured, for example selecting the wrong paper size.

 As a compromise, the nearest printer is configured with a PPD (Postscript Printer Definition) that covers a broad range of printer capabilities - it’s a Generic Postscript Printer driver.
 This makes it possible to configure default values for some of the settings, for example paper size, using the CUPS configuration interface.